-There is conclusive evidence that e-cigarette use increases airborne concentrations of particulate matter and nicotine in indoor environments compared to the background level.
+There is conclusive evidence that e-cigarette use increases airborne concentrations of particulate matter and nicotine in indoor environments compared to background level.
 Thus, harm to bystanders exposed to the exhaled aerosols might occur.
-To minimize passive exposure to e-cigarettes aerosol, the WHO Tobacco Free Initiative provided policy suggestions for countries to regulate e-cigarettes including banning the use of e-cigarettes in places where smoking conventional cigarettes are already prohibited.
+To minimise passive exposure to e-cigarettes aerosol, the WHO Tobacco Free Initiative provided policy suggestions for countries to regulate e-cigarettes including banning the use of e-cigarettes in places where smoking conventional cigarettes is already prohibited.
 In addition, Article 20 in European Union Tobacco Products Directive (EU TPD) 2014/40/EU regulates provisions on the safety and quality specifications for e-cigarettes which may also address the concern of their adverse health effects.
-However, little is known about the approach taken by European countries on specific regulations dedicated to protecting bystanders from exposure to secondhand aerosol (SHA) of e-cigarettes and whether their approaches adhere to WHO recommendation and/or EU TPD.
+However, little is known about the approach taken by European countries on specific regulation dedicated to protect bystanders from exposure to secondhand aerosol (SHA) of e-cigarettes and whether their approaches adhere to WHO recommendation and/or EU TPD.

 April – October 2018

 RASHA-E study is part of the TackSHS project funded by European Union´s Horizon 2020 Research and Innovation Programme.